Telex

 hacker n.

-[originally, someone who
+[originally, someone who makes

-of programmable systems and how to stretch their capabilities, as opposed
+programmable systems and how to stretch their capabilities, as opposed

 to most users, who prefer to learn only the minimum necessary.
-2. One who
+2. One

-hack value.
-4. A person who is good at programming quickly.
-5. An expert
+capable of appreciating hack value.
+4. A person who is good at

-at a particular program, or one who frequently does work using it or on
+programming quickly.
+5. An expert at a particular program, or one who

-it; as in `a Unix hacker'.
-(Definitions 1 through 5 are correlated, and
+(Definitions 1 through 5 are correlated, and people who fit them

 congregate.)
-6. An expert
+6. An expert or

-or enthusiast of any kind.
+enthusiast of any kind.
 One might be an astronomy hacker, for example.

-7. One who enjoys the intellectual challenge of creatively overcoming or
+7. One who enjoys the intellectual challenge of creatively overcoming

-to discover sensitive
+tries to discover sensitiveinformation by

-by poking around.
+poking around.
 Hence `password hacker', `

-network
+network hacker'.

-hacker'.
 The correct term for this sense is cracker.

 The term `hacker' also tends

-to connote membership in the global community defined by the net (see the
+to connote membership in the global community defined by the net (see

-network and
+the network and Internet address).
+For

-How To Become A Hacker
+Become A Hacker

 FAQ.
-It also implies that the person described is
+It also implies that the

-seen to subscribe to some version of the hacker ethic (see hacker ethic).
+person described is seen to subscribe to some version of the hacker

 It is better to be described as a hacker by others than to describe oneself that way.
 Hackers consider themselves something of an elite (a meritocracy based on ability), though one to which new members are gladly welcome.
 There is thus a certain ego satisfaction to be had in identifying yourself as a hacker (but if you claim to be one and are not, you'll quickly be labeled bogus).
 See also wannabee.

-This term seems to have been first
+This term seems to have been

-adopted as a badge in the 1960s by the hacker culture surrounding TMRC and the
+first adopted as a badge in the 1960s by the hacker culture

-AI Lab.
-We have a report that it was used in a sense close to this entry's by
+report that it was used in a sense close to this entry's by teenage

-teenage radio hams and electronics tinkerers in the mid-1950s.
+radio hams and electronics tinkerers in the mid-1950s.

 hacker ethic n.